Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 #### 3. Authhead & Authbase

-As mentioned in the [previous tutorials](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1#heading-authbase-and-authchain), **authhead** and **authbase** are two very key BCMR concepts that you will want to understand and have clear in your mind.
+As mentioned in [tutorial 1](https://www.bitcoincashsite.com/blog/token-pioneers-cashtokens-tutorial-1#heading-authbase-and-authchain), **authhead** and **authbase** are two very key BCMR concepts that you will want to understand and have clear in your mind.

-When you create an on-chain identity (token, etc.), it is a good practice to create an OP_RETURN that contains a link to your BCMR for that identity.
-This OP_RETURN comes right after the first output in the genesis transaction (which is known as both the **zeroth output** and the **identity output**).
+When you create an on-chain identity (token, etc.), it is a good practice to create an OP_RETURN that contains a link to your BCMR(s) for that identity.
+This OP_RETURN comes after the first output in the genesis transaction (which is known as both the **zeroth output** and the **identity output**).
 That particular OP_RETURN takes this format:

 `OP_RETURN <'BCMR'> <hash> [<uri> <uri> ... <uri>]`

+(Later, you will learn how to build your own OP_RETURN!)

 The URIs refer to the URL(s) where your BCMR file is located at, for example, `api.ninjas.cash` or `ipfs://bafkreiep4pnftxhhsckibfiifloduhymusaiqiojcggpkptizpdgasxfl4`.
-You can host your BCMR in multiple places for redundancy, just be sure that each file has the same hash.
+You can host your BCMR in multiple places for redundancy, just be sure that every file is identical so they all have the same hash.

 This transaction where you first created your BCMR OP_RETURN appropriately is (conventionally) the **authbase**, the on-chain foundation (or, base) of BCMR identity for this particular `category` of identity/token.
 The **authbase** doesn’t change over time, unless you re-mint your token from scratch.